 You can request an unlock code directly from AT&T. The only real requirement is that your phone must be paid in full and it hasn’t been reported lost or stolen.
 It’s also got to be a phone that was engineered for use on AT&T’s network.
 You provide the vital info, they give you the code, and then you punch it in.

 An added bonus: most AT&T tablets are already unlocked.
 You can do this up to 5 times per year, but they do reserve the right to deny you for any reason.

 You’ll have the most hoops to jump through to unlock your T-Mobile phone.
 You’ve got to meet service time requirements, have made 18 consecutive payments on your phone if you have an agreement, and have your account be in good standing.
 You’ll also have needed to have the phone active on the network for at least 40 days unless you have a phone with a terminated account – then your account must be paid in full.

 Dial #611 and talk with customer support.
 Request the unlock code and you should be set!

 You’re pretty much in the same shoes as T-Mobile, except that you need an active phone for 90 days instead.
 Their internal policy is only to unlock international SIM cards right now, but that should change once the legislation is signed.
 You can request this through the integrated chat box, email, or by speaking directly to a rep at 1-888-226-7212.

 Maybe you don’t want to deal with the carrier at all?
 Don’t have one of these carriers and still want to unlock your phone?
 You’ve still got options.

-This link is a good option for unlocking Samsung and old Nokia phones.
+Check out this article on info for unlocking Samsung and old Nokia phones.